dynatrace-extensions/dt-extensions-yamlex/README.md

  Usage: yamlex join [OPTIONS]

  Join individual components into a single extension.yaml file.

  Assembles all files from the --source directory in a hierarchical order.
- As if the folder structure of the source directory represents a YAML
+ As if the folder structure of the --source directory represents a YAML
  structure.

  Overwriting existing extension.yaml (--no-file-header and --force)

  Yamlex tries to be cautious not to accidentally overwrite a manually
  created extension.yaml.
 If that file contains the "Generated with
- yamlex" line in it, then yamlex overwrites it without hesitation.
+ yamlex" header in it, then yamlex overwrites it without hesitation.
  However, when extension.yaml does not contain that line, yamlex
  does not overwrite it.
 You can alter this behaviour using --force flag.